prasetyobu21/sales-dashboard/README.md

 # Sales Dashboard Front-End

-This dashboard front-end made for technical test as a web developer on Ossera.
-The test required me to make a page of dashboard.
+This dashboard front-end was made for the technical test as a web developer on Ossera.
+The test required me to make a page of the dashboard.

 ## Deployed Site